One person dies, another critically injured in southwest Omaha shooting

-One person died and another was taken to a hospital in critical condition Sunday night after a shooting at a southwest Omaha apartment complex.
+A 38-year-old man died and another person was taken to a hospital in critical condition Sunday night after a shooting at a southwest Omaha apartment complex.

-Police were called to the Citadel Apartments just north of 86th and Q Streets about 8:45 p.m. for a report of a shooting, according to a Douglas County 911 dispatcher.
-Officers located two people in a vehicle with gunshot wounds, including one who was pronounced dead at the scene.
+Luis Romero Rodriguez was pronounced dead at the scene, an Omaha police spokesman said.
+The second person, whose name was not released, was taken by ambulance to the Creighton University Medical Center Bergan Mercy.

-The other shooting victim was taken by ambulance to the Creighton University Medical Center-Bergan Mercy in critical condition.
-Police have not released any information about the victims.
+Police were called to the Citadel Apartments & Townhomes just north of 86th and Q Streets about 8:45 p.m. for a report of a shooting, the spokesman said.
+Officers located Rodriguez and another person in a vehicle with gunshot wounds.

 Omaha has now recorded 10 homicides in 2023.
 That compares with 11 homicides at this time last year, 19 in 2021 and 20 in 2020.